MicrosoftDocs/VBA-Docs/api/Word.Document.EndReview.md

 # Document.EndReview method (Word)

-Terminates a review of a file that has been sent for review using the  **[SendForReview](Word.Document.SendForReview.md)** method or that has been automatically placed in a review cycle by sending a document to another user in an e-mail message.
+Terminates a review of a file that has been sent for review using the  **[SendForReview](Word.Document.SendForReview.md)** method or that has been automatically placed in a review cycle by sending a document to another user in an email message.

 ## Syntax